Esri/i3s-spec/README.md

 - [Integrated mesh](docs/1.7/IntegratedMesh_ReadMe.md) (e.g. an integrated surface representing the skin of the earth, gathered through satellite, aerial, or drone imagery via dense matching photogrammetric software)
 - [Point](docs/1.6/Point_ReadMe.md) (e.g. hospitals, schools, trees, street furniture, signs, from GIS data)
 - [Point cloud](docs/2.0/pcsl_ReadMe.md) (e.g. large point data from LiDAR)
-- [Building scene layer](docs/1.7/BSL_ReadMe.md) (e.g. comprehensive building model including building components)

 The specification of the [indexed 3D scene layer (I3S)](format/Indexed%203d%20Scene%20Layer%20Format%20Specification.md) and the specification for accessing I3S resources as scene service REST endpoints, are described in this document as open formats.
 The REST endpoint implementations are described in the ReadMe for each layer type.
-You can use [I3S tool](./i3s_converter/i3s_converter_ReadMe.md) to convert to the newest i3s specification or validate your existing SLPK.

 This GitHub repo includes documentation for 1.6, 1.7, and 2.0.
 Deprecated elements from a minor version will be removed as part of the next major revision.